 - You can hand-pick every single song and I’ll happily play them all!

 - You can hand-pick a few songs, then leave it to me to perform more songs that will match & complement the atmosphere of the songs you picked.
 This is, in a sense, a “meeting halfway” type of approach.

 - You can let me know the general atmosphere/vibe you’re looking for and leave it to me to pick all songs accordingly.
 With this option, as well as option 2, you can count on my experience and ability to “read the room” to fulfill your musical vision beautifully.

-Q: If we choose a 4-minute song for the Bridal Entrance/Final Processional, do you keep playing the song after I reach the altar until the song is finished?
+Q: If we choose a 4-minute song for the Main Entrance following the Wedding Party, do you keep playing the song after I reach the altar until the song is finished?

 This is a great question!
 No, I will not play for an additional lengthy amount of time after the final person has reached the altar.
 It makes for an awkward and downright uncomfortable extended period of time where the Officiant (and everyone else) is waiting to begin the ceremony.
 Also, if music keeps playing, it’s sending a message that the Processional isn’t over, which just creates confusion.